 6. Throwback Thursdays

-You can also use the popular social media idea of “Throwback Thursday” in your newsletter and include vintage pictures of artwork of your farm area at the bottom of your newsletter each Thursday.
+You can also use the popular social media trope of “Throwback Thursday” in your newsletter and include vintage pictures of your farm area at the bottom of your newsletter each week.

 7. Local Charity Spotlights

 If you want to show off how much you care about your local community, highlighting a local charity in your newsletter will go a long way.
-Even better, it might just encourage your audience to volunteer or donate to that charity.
+Even better, it might just encourage your audience to volunteer or donate.

 8. Local Instagram Highlights

 Are there any fun trends or viral photographs from your farm area or city?
-Include them in your newsletter with a shoutout to the creator.
-These could be as simple as beautiful pictures of a local lake or beach.
+Include them in your newsletter with a link and shoutout to the creator.

 9. Home Improvement Tips

 Since you want to reach homeowners with your real estate newsletter, including home improvement tips is a great idea.
-You can either come up with them yourself, or create an infographic from articles on Homedepot.com or sites like Houzz.
+You can either come up with them yourself or create an infographic from articles on Home Depot’s DIY section or sites like Houzz.

 📌 Pro Tip